 Your antagonist must want the same goal as the protagonist.
 Or, at least, a flipped version.
-So when creating your big bad, they should always be the mirror of the protagonist – i.e. they should be two sides of the same coin.
+So when creating your big bad, they should always be the mirror of the protagonist – i.e. they should be two sides of the same coin like Batman and The Joker fighting for the soul of Gotham.
 Self vs Shadow-self.
 Superego vs Id.

 The writers also understood that antagonists must be equal in power, and have similar goals (but opposite methods) to protagonists.
 The room knew their mythos too; the brother archetype so often visited in Biblical, Greek, Norse and Egyptian myth of three thousand years hence.
 Hella!
 If Thor and Loki, Cain and Abel, Castor and Pollux and Osiris and Set ain’t broke, don’t fix ’em!

 Where did it all go wrong?
 Well, after the best season in either Fear or TWD’s almost decade-long history, the powers that be decided that Fear’s fourth season needed a dreaded “creative reboot”.
 A seasoned TWD writer and exec should improve things, right?

 Wrong!
 Heading up the writers’ room, Scott Gimple has brought almost all of The Walking Dead’s many flaws with him.